-Brian Leighton begins his 15th season as the head baseball coach at Albertus Magnus College.
+Brian Leighton enters his 16th season as the head baseball coach at Albertus Magnus College.
 Leighton, just the second head coach in Albertus baseball history, received the reigns of the Falcons’ program in the summer of 2004.

 In 2018, Albertus Magnus finished with an overall record of 8-21, including doubleheader sweep against Rivier, and posted a league mark of 4-10.
 Leighton landed five players on the GNAC All-Conference teams.
 Third basemen Matt Warren was named to the first team after a standout year at the plate while senior Tom Crocco and junior Tyriq Harris ) both received second team distinction.
 Sophomore Christian Bradley and Brandon Clark rounded out the league-end honors for Albertus with being named to the third team.